-EXAMPLE: Mary Smith is notified in October of 2007 that she has become NBPTS certified.
+EXAMPLE: Mary Smith is notified in November of 2007 that she has become NBPTS certified.
 She will be paid from the NBPTS salary schedule effective July 1, 2007.
-Her certificate will expire in October of 2017 and will need to be renewed as of this date in order to continue to receive payment for NBPTS in the 2017 school year.
+Her certificate will expire in November of 2017 and will need to be renewed as of this date in order to continue to receive payment for NBPTS in the 2017 school year after the November expiration date.